Afterword:

 What the Ocean Taught Me About Earth and Humanity

-But while that kind of life goes on, I feel we've forgotten things essential to the future of humanity—memories from a distant past, perhaps the experiences of our ancestors as they fled from natural enemies, from ancient predators as terrifying as dinosaurs.
+Yet while that kind of life goes on, I feel we have forgotten things essential to humanity’s future: memories from a distant past, perhaps the experiences of our ancestors as they fled from natural enemies, from ancient predators as terrifying as dinosaurs.
+In other words, we have forgotten the laws of nature itself, the ones vital for survival in the wild: courage, instinct, and awareness.

-However, during the time I left behind my familiar group of people and risked my life to voyage across oceans, the storms, the calms, and the sun certainly taught me something.
+Even so, when I left my familiar community and risked my life on the ocean, the storms, the calms, and the sun certainly taught me something.
+In the long view, I feel what they taught me will shape the fate of people living on Earth.

-When I think about it in the long run, I feel what they taught me would shape the fate of the people living on Earth.
-So, even if I can't express it in words, no matter how difficult it is, I have to convey it to you somehow—and I hope you can understand even a small part of it through this book.
+So, even if I cannot express it in words, no matter how difficult it is, I have to convey it to you somehow, and I hope you can understand even a small part of it through this book.

-Click on the map to go to each episode.
+Click to explore each episode.

 pacific map track of Aomi